 Though Stevens and President Abraham Lincoln were members of the same political party, Stevens held more extreme views than Lincoln.
 And he was constantly prodding Lincoln to completely subdue the South, free the slaves, and impose very harsh policies on the South when the war was concluded.

 As Stevens saw it, Lincoln's policies on Reconstruction would have been far too lenient.
 And after Lincoln's death, the policies enacted by his successor, President Andrew Johnson, infuriated Stevens.

 Stevens has generally been remembered for his role as the leader of the Radical Republicans in the House of Representatives during the period of Reconstruction following the Civil War.
 In the view of Stevens and his allies in Congress, the Confederate states had no right to secede from the Union.
 And, at the end of the war, those states were conquered territory and could not rejoin the Union until they had been reconstructed according to Congress's orders.

 Stevens, who served on the Congress's Joint Committee on Reconstruction, was able to influence the policies imposed on the states of the former Confederacy.
 And his ideas and actions brought him into direct conflict with President Andrew Johnson.

 When Johnson finally ran afoul of the Congress and was impeached, Stevens served as one of the House managers, essentially a prosecutor against Johnson.

-President Andrew Johnson was acquitted at his impeachment trial in the U.S. Senate in May 1868.
+President Johnson was acquitted at his impeachment trial in the U.S. Senate in May 1868.
 Following the trial, Stevens became ill, and he never recovered.
 He died at his home on August 11, 1868.

 Stevens was afforded a rare honor as his body lay in state in the rotunda of the U.S. Capitol.
 He was only the third person so honored, after Henry Clay in 1852 and Abraham Lincoln in 1865.